ztrangercode/ai-tutorial/README.md

 - Building neural networks with PyTorch (fully-connected and transformers)
 - Training and evaluating models
 - Making predictions on handwritten digits
-- Understanding attention mechanisms and Vision Transformers
+- **Advanced**: Understanding attention mechanisms and Vision Transformers

 ## Resources